PaulAnnekov/log-trigger/README.md

 # Log trigger

-Consumes stdin in journald json format, watches for docker containers errors and sends emails.
+Watches for Docker container logs via journald and send emails on errors.

 ## Features

-- watch journald format logs for docker logs
+- watch journald for Docker container logs
-  - can include specific non-docker logs too, e.g. to watch `dockerd` logs too
+  - can include specific non-Docker logs, e.g. to watch `dockerd` daemon logs too
-  - can exclude some containers
+  - can exclude some containers from monitoring
 - log matchers to filter error logs
 - configure log format per-container to match specific log levels
 - globs to ignore logs